I revisit The Missing Piece regularly, ever since a friend gave me the little book two decades ago.

 Only now he rolls faster.
 Way faster.
 Too fast.
 Zooms past the worms and flowers.
 He no longer has a hole to make him lopsided and slow him down.
 And also the new piece stuffs his mouth so full that he can't sing his song any more, the one about how he's looking for his missing piece.

-That little piece has equalled different things for me over the years.
-But the truth of the story has always been the same: The hole in your heart, maybe it’s a good thing.
-Maybe it’s there for a reason.
+The missing piece has been different things for me over the years.
+But the truth of the story has always been the same: The hole in your heart, maybe it's a good thing.
+Maybe it's there for a reason.
 Maybe missing a piece somehow makes you a better person.

 I had spent most of my life looking for it.
 Then I found it, snapped it into place, and got rolling.
 But in time I realized that I didn't like the person I had become.
 I had gone from feeling completed to feeling closed-off.
 No holes or imbalances to slow me down, no hungers to force me open.

-My missing piece was religious certainty.
+My missing piece was what I'm going to call religious certainty.
 A sense of surety that I know all about God.
 That my set of God-beliefs are the correct ones.
-I once had that confidence, but a few years ago I decided to let it go and roll away.
+I once had that confidence, but about a decade ago, I decided to let it go and roll away.

 Which means that now I know a whole lot less about God.
 Almost nothing.

 And I like it.